 - Insatiable: Regina is arrested for sleeping with Brick, who's seventeen.
 In Georgia, the age of consent is 16.
 Unlike some other examples, this one is a major plot point.

 - Married... with Children: In the very first episode they refer to a local radio station as "K-Rock."
 That'd be for stations West of the Mississippi.
 All local radio and TV stations in Chicago (the location of the series) have call signs beginning with a W.note

 - Patriot: A womanizing Luxembourgian detective tells a little girl that he has nothing to say to her until she turns 18.
 He's obviously intending to say that she has no value until he can have sex with her, but the age of consent in Luxembourg is 16, not 18, as it is in California.

 - Point Pleasant: It was a big deal in New Jersey that this show was set on the Shore.
 Then we found out that Hollywood's idea of the Jersey Shore was basically "Southern California, but with lighthouses and boardwalks instead of palm trees."

-- Supernatural: The man Dean tackles is stated to be the District Attorney.
+- Supernatural: In one episode Dean tackles a man who is stated to be the local District Attorney.
 The closest thing that Tipton, Indiana (where the episode takes place) has is a Prosecuting Attorney.

 - The Nanny: The show is set in New York, but in one episode Fran is holding a cup from In'n'Out Burger, a restaurant chain that exists only in the southwest U.S.